kevin-44/WAX_ExpressTrade_Integration/README.md

 No other command in this tutorial should be executed as `root` (besides the ones below to create a new user).

 > **Note**: It's good practice to run your applications on a user level (as they were meant to) and leave administrative tasks to the root user.
 Your system is vulnerable to exploits and attacks when running applications as root, in consequence this can lead to files being deleted, breach of the root user's credentials or complete loss of your system.
-For even more security, look into configuring SSH key based secure authentication.
+For even more security (such as preventing brute-force attacks), look into configuring SSH key based secure authentication.

 ---